 You can choose where your flow appears under Display at your Settings page.

 During your installation of Appcues, the embed script will be installed at certain domains.
 Oftentimes this includes a staging site, production site, and sometimes a beta site.
-These are your whitelisted domains.
+These are your targeted domains.

-If you've enabled Appcues through Segment, wherever you have installed your Segment script is also considered a whitelisted domain for Appcues.
+If you've enabled Appcues through Segment, wherever you have installed your Segment script is also considered a targeted domain for Appcues.

 By default you flow is set to any domain where your embed script is installed (regardless of the domain you've built and previewed your flow on).
-However, you can target specific environments to test or publish your individual Appcues by controlling your whitelisted domains.
+However, you can target specific environments to test or publish your individual Appcues by controlling your targeted domains.

 Control your publishing by following this quick two-step process: